-Thunder Lakes is the best spot to set up camp though.
-Incredible views of Stuart range and to the SE.
+Thunder Lakes is the best spot to set up camp, though.
+Incredible views of the Stuart Range and to the SE.
 There are some great spots tucked into the granite slabs.

 One can also find a good spot up on the ridge and Thunder Pass area.
 Unless there is snow one would have to drop down to get water from the lakes.